Tuition Stability Plan

 Frequently Asked Questions

-It is a multiyear plan starting fall 2022 that sets UC tuition for undergraduates, both freshmen and transfer students, at the time of enrollment, with the expectation that those charges should remain at that same level each following year for the duration of their college careers, up to six academic years.
-For graduate students, tuition for new and continuing students will be set annually but will rise no faster than inflation, essentially remaining flat in constant dollars.
+Starting fall 2022, the plan sets UC tuition for undergraduates, both first-year and transfer students, at the time of enrollment, with the expectation that those charges should remain at that same level each following year for the duration of their college careers, up to six academic years.

 Your tuition is set based on the first term in which you enroll at UC.
 If you believe your UC tuition rate is inaccurate because it is assessed based on an academic year different from that in which you first enrolled at UC, then you may appeal to your local campus.
 See the Office of the Registrar at your home campus for information on where and how to appeal.
 Note that students who are pursuing their second bachelors will be assessed at the rate for the term in which they first enroll for this course of study.